MindaugasArsulis/Parking_Lot_System/README.md

 ### Unit Test

-Test has been written for car number plates assigning to floor numbers.
+Test has been written for car number plates method, who assigns floor numbers.